UPPMAX/programming_formalisms/docs/git/merge.md

 ### (Extra) exercise 2: Practice merging git branches locally

 To merge in VS code

 ![merge_VSC](../img/merge_VSC.png)

 !!! note "Moved exercises"

     - We have already tested a conflict the first day

-### Merging in GitHub is called Pull Request and we'll make a similar exercise in the next session instead.
+### Merging in GitHub is called Pull Request and we'll make a similar exercise in the next session instead

 !!! admonition "Parts to be covered!"